Mark Sanford

-Marshall Clement "Mark" Sanford Jr. (born May 28, 1960) is an American politician and author who served as the U.S. representative for South Carolina's 1st congressional district from 1995 to 2001 and from 2013 to 2019, and as the 115th governor of South Carolina from 2003 to 2011.
+Marshall Clement "Mark" Sanford Jr. (born May 28, 1960) is an American politician, real estate developer and author who served as the U.S. representative for South Carolina's 1st congressional district from 1995 to 2001 and from 2013 to 2019, and as the 115th governor of South Carolina from 2003 to 2011.
 He is a member of the Republican Party.

-Sanford was first elected to Congress in 1994.
-He represented South Carolina's 1st congressional district in the United States House of Representatives from 1995 to 2001.
-He decided against running for a fourth term in the house and instead focused on running in the 2002 gubernatorial election.
-In the election, he defeated Democratic incumbent Jim Hodges with 52% of the vote.
-Sanford ran for reelection in 2006, defeating businessman Tommy Moore with 55% of the vote.
-As governor, Sanford attempted to reject $700 million in stimulus funds for South Carolina from the federal Recovery Act passed in 2009, but the South Carolina Supreme Court ruled that only the state legislature—not the governor—had the authority to accept or decline the funds.
+Sanford was first elected to Congress in 1994, serving three terms in the House of Representatives.
+He ran for governor in 2002, defeating Democratic incumbent Jim Hodges, and was re-elected in 2006.
+As governor, Sanford attempted to reject $700 million in stimulus funds for South Carolina from the federal Recovery Act passed in 2009, but the South Carolina Supreme Court ruled that only the state legislature had the authority to accept or decline the funds.

-In June 2009, after having disappeared from the state for nearly a week, Sanford publicly revealed that he had engaged in an extramarital affair.
-He had led his staff to believe that he was going hiking on the Appalachian Trail, but actually went to visit his mistress, Maria Belén Chapur, in Argentina.
-Although the scandal made national headlines, leading to his censure by the South Carolina General Assembly and his resignation as chair of the Republican Governors Association, Sanford did complete his second term as governor.

-Sanford ran for Congress again in a 2013 special election for his old seat.
-He won the election and served in Congress from 2013 to 2019.
-He lost his 2018 reelection bid in a Republican primary.
-In September 2019, Sanford announced his candidacy for the Republican nomination in the 2020 United States presidential election.
-He dropped out of the race on November 12, 2019.
+Sanford successfully ran for Congress in a 2013 special election for his old seat.
+He ran for re-election in 2018 but lost renomination in the Republican primary to Katie Arrington.
+In 2019, Sanford launched a 2020 presidential campaign, seeking to challenge incumbent President Donald Trump for the Republican nomination, but shortly dropped out of the race.
+In 2026, he filed to run for his old seat, but later withdrew.
+After Senator Lindsey Graham died, Sanford launched a bid for the Republican special Senate nomination for that seat, failing to make the runoff by placing fourth.

 Early life and family

-Marshall Clement Sanford Jr. was born in Fort Lauderdale, Florida to Marshall Clement Sanford, a cardiothoracic surgeon, and Margaret Elise "Peggy" Pitz.
+Marshall Clement Sanford Jr. was born in Fort Lauderdale, Florida, to Marshall Clement Sanford, a cardiothoracic surgeon, and Margaret Elise "Peggy" Pitz.
 His family was fairly well-to-do, but slept in the same room to conserve electricity.
 Before his senior year of high school, Sanford moved with his family from Fort Lauderdale to the 3000 acre Coosaw Plantation near Beaufort, South Carolina.
 Sanford attained the rank of Eagle Scout in the Boy Scouts of America.

 Sanford received a Bachelor of Arts degree in business from Furman University in 1983 and a Master of Business Administration degree from Darden Graduate School of Business Administration at the University of Virginia in 1988.

 Sanford married Jenny Sullivan in November 1989.
 The couple had four sons.

 Sanford founded Norton and Sanford Real Estate Investment, a leasing and brokerage company, in 1992.

+In June 2009, after disappearing from the state for a week, Sanford revealed that he had engaged in an extramarital affair.
+He had told his staff that he was going hiking on the Appalachian Trail, but actually went to visit his mistress, Maria Belén Chapur, in Argentina.
+The affair made national headlines, leading to his censure by the South Carolina General Assembly and his resignation as chair of the Republican Governors Association.

 Ryan Lizza alleged that Sanford had an affair with reporter Olivia Nuzzi in 2020.
 Lizza was formerly engaged to Nuzzi.